My Oestradiol is off the chart and I need a break. Plus FREE mental health checklist.

 Who is Hayley Jade?

-For those of you who are new round here I’m Hayley Jade, a Transformational Breath® Therapist and Group Leader with a huge passion for wellness.
+For those of you who are new around here I’m Hayley Jade, a Transformational Breath® Therapist and Group Leader with a huge passion for wellness.
 I’m also a blogger, documenting my own self-care journey, which lately has centred around my efforts to overcome anxiety and low mood using natural techniques.

 I’ve found lots of tools that have helped me cope like coaching, exercise, cold showers and of course breathing techniques — all of which I’ve written about at length on Medium.
 My hope was that I could break the cycle of leaning on anti-depressant drugs like Prozac, but today I’m going to share some news which has changed how I‘m approaching feeling well…and ultimately led me back to Prozac.